 - Finalizes the invoice.

-If the payment succeeds on a subscription’s first invoice, or if no payment is required, the invoice is marked as status=paid, and the subscription is created.
+If the payment succeeds on a subscription’s first invoice or the invoice does not require payment, the invoice transitions to status=paid, and the subscription becomes active.

-If the payment fails, the invoice status is set to
+Until the payment succeeds, the invoice status remains

 incomplete.
 For guidance on how to handle payment failures for new subscription invoices, refer to the How subscriptions work page.

-Any API call that results in a new subscription, such as upgrading or downgrading the subscription, also creates a new invoice that is set to auto_advance=false from the outset.
+In certain cases upgrading or downgrading the subscription also creates a new invoice.
+These invoices set auto_advance=false from the outset.

 With a finalized invoice, you cannot add invoice items or make other modifications that affect the amount due.
 (However, you can still add invoice items to the customer, and these will apply to the next invoice.)